anodyne/docs/resources/troubleshooting.md

 {% warning %}
 Make sure that you change the environment back to `production` when you're done troubleshooting!
 {% /warning %}

+## Re-upload the Nova core

+There are times when things just aren't working and you can't figure out why.
+In those situations, we've found that there's a possibility of some of Nova's core files not working as expected.
+One simple troubleshooting tip is to download a fresh copy of Nova from the Anodyne site, delete the `nova` directory on your server, and upload a fresh copy to the server.
+In some cases, that alone is enough to fix issues you're seeing.